 May contain errors — check source documents for definitive information.

-The Bill is currently at the 2nd Reading stage in the House of Commons (as of 17 April 2026).
-It has not yet progressed to Committee or to the Lords.
+The bill is at the 2nd reading stage in the Commons and has not yet progressed to committee or further stages.

 Generated 21 February 2026